Edgware Road tube station (Bakerloo line)

+There have been proposals in the past to rename one of the Edgware Road stations to avoid confusion.
+Neither of them should be confused with Edgware station, the northern terminus of the Edgware branch of the Northern line.

 History

 Edgware Road station was opened on 15 June 1907 by the Baker Street and Waterloo Railway (BS&WR, now the Bakerloo line) when it extended its line from the temporary northern terminus at Marylebone.
 In common with other early stations of the lines owned by the Underground Electric Railways Company of London, the station was designed by architect Leslie Green with an ox-blood red glazed terracotta façade.
 The BS&WR had parliamentary approval to continue the line to Paddington station, but the approved route, which curved under the main line station and ended under the junction of Sussex Gardens and Sussex Place on a south-easterly heading, was not suitable for the company's plan to extend west or north-west from Paddington.
 The BS&WR chose not to construct the tunnels west of Edgware Road whilst it considered alternatives.

 In 1908 the BS&WR considered a joint scheme with the North West London Railway (NWLR) to build a tube line from Edgware Road station to Cricklewood via Kilburn.
-The NWLR had obtained permission to build a line along Edgware Road from Cricklewood to Marble Arch in 1899, and had received approval for an additional section from Marble Arch to Victoria in 1906, but it had been unable to raise the money to build the line.
+The NWLR had obtained permission to build a line along Edgware Road from Cricklewood to Marble Arch in 1899; although it received approval for an additional section from Marble Arch to Victoria in 1906, it had been unable to raise the money to build the line.
 The permitted NWLR route passed Edgware Road station and the companies sought permission in November 1908 for a section of tunnel 757 m long linking the BS&WR and the NWLR tunnels.
 To make use of the BS&WR's existing permission for the line to Paddington, Edgware Road station was to be provided with a second pair of platforms to enable the operation of a shuttle service between Paddington and Edgware Road.
 The scheme was rejected and the line was not built.